-Operating leases - The following table summarizes our future estimated lease payments for periods subsequent to December 31, 2012.
-The leases pertain to approximately 3,000 square feet of space for our corporate headquarters in Midland, Texas, approximately 3,700 square feet of office space that we may relocate to in Midland, Texas, approximately 3,700 square feet of office space that we may relocate to in Midland, Texas, approximately 3,700 square feet of office space for our corporate headquarters in Tulsa, Oklahoma and approximately 2,000 square feet of office space for our field office in Andrews, Texas.
-The Company incurred lease expense of \$208,091 and \$0 for the years ended December 31, 2012 and 2011, respectively.
-The following table reflects the future minimum lease payments under the operating leases as of December 31, 2012.
+Operating leases - The following table summarizes our future estimated lease payments for periods subsequent to December 31, 2013.
+The leases pertain to approximately 3,700 square feet of space for our corporate headquarters in Midland, Texas, approximately 3,700 square feet of office space for our accounting offices in Tulsa, Oklahoma and approximately 2,000 square feet of office space for our field office in Andrews, Texas.
+The Company incurred lease expense of \$141,593 and \$208,091 for the years ended December 31, 2013 and 2012, respectively.
+The following table reflects the future minimum lease payments under the operating lease as of December 31, 2013.